apache/spark/BREEZE.rst

         is generated ('docs/build') are also mounted to the container - this way results of the documentation build is available in the host.
   ****************************************************************************************************
-  breeze [FLAGS] build-only -- <EXTRA_ARGS>
+  breeze [FLAGS] build-image -- <EXTRA_ARGS>

-        Do not enter docker container - just build the docker images needed.
-You can (similarly as with other commands) pass additional options to this command, such as '--force-build-image', '--force-pull-image' in order to force latest images to be built/pulled.
+        Builds docker image (CI or production) without entering the container.
+You can pass additional options to this command, such as '--force-build-image', '--force-pull-image' '--python' '--use-local-cache'' in order to modify build behaviour.
+        You can also pass '--production-image' flag to build production image rather than CI image.
   ****************************************************************************************************
-  breeze [FLAGS] cleanup-images -- <EXTRA_ARGS>
+  breeze [FLAGS] cleanup-image -- <EXTRA_ARGS>

         Removes the breeze-related images created in your local docker image cache.
 This will not reclaim space in docker cache.
 You need to 'docker system prune' (optionally